nikitakot/nestjs-boilerplate/article/article-devto.md

     output: ./generated/prisma-client/
 ```

 Then run `prisma deploy` to deploy your service.
-It will initialise schema specified in `datamodel.prisma` and generate prisma client.
+It will initialise the schema specified in `datamodel.prisma` and generate prisma client.

 ```shell
 $ prisma deploy